 - User interface (UI) design

-- Working with REST web services (for integrating with cloud services)
+- Experience working with REST web services (for integrating with cloud services)

 2. Applications architect

-The applications architect is responsible for designing the technical implementation of a software project.
-As applications become more critical to businesses and more complex to build, demand for application architects is growing.
-These professionals can expect to earn $124,500-$178,750.
+An applications architect creates a plan for the technical implementation of a software project.
+As applications become more critical to businesses and more complex to build, demand for these professionals grows — and so does the programming salary.

 3. ERP technical developer